 Apart from being healthy, there’s one more thing that sets these corn chips apart from the enormous bags of name-brand commercial chips.
 Their taste and texture is out of this world.
 First of all, corn is the number one ingredient that come through very clearly, not salt.
 I dehydrate (or bake) these chips until they are satisfyingly crispy with a very slight chew.

-Flax seeds – as you probably know, flax seeds are an excellent binder.
-I have tried making these chips without the flax and found them way too brittle.
+I’ve tried making these corn chips without any binder, but they turned out very brittle.
+Ground flax seeds to the rescue.
 You can use either brown or golden flax seeds, but I prefer golden flax seeds for their milder flavor and lighter color.
 (I’m all about aesthetics when it comes to food).

-Spices and salt – while I’m not a big fan of spicy food, my husband is.
-So whenever I make homemade chips, I make two batches: plain, seasoned with salt only for myself, and a spicy one for my husband.
+While I’m not a big fan of spicy food, my husband is.
+So whenever I make homemade chips, I make two batches: a plain one, seasoned with salt only for myself, and a spicy one for my husband.
 You can use any spice you like, but if you’re curious my husband’s favorite combo is chili powder and cayenne pepper.

-Use a silicone mat – although I often use parchment paper, I don’t recommend it for this recipe.
+Although I often use parchment paper, I don’t recommend it for this recipe.
 The corn chip batter is quite runny.
-So if you try to spread it on parchment paper, the paper starts to wrinkle underneath.
-The silpat, on the other hand, holds its shape perfectly and doesn’t move one bit.
-If you’re using a dehydrator sheets for this recipe, you don’t have to worry about this.
+So if you try to spread the batter on a piece of parchment paper, the paper starts to wrinkle underneath.
+Silpat (a silicone mat), on the other hand holds its shape perfectly and doesn’t move one bit.
+So if you’re dehydrating these chips in the oven, use a silpat.
+If you’re using a dehydrator, the dehydrator sheets work just fine.

-Spread the batter into a thin layer – the layer should be paper-thin.
+When spreading the batter onto the silicone mat (or the dehydrator sheets), the layer should be paper-thin.
 I like to use an offset spatula to do this.
 Be sure the batter isn’t thicker at the center or it won’t crisp up properly.
-If the outside chips bake faster, you can always take them out of the dehydrator/oven and return the others into the dehydrator/oven.
+If the outside chips bake faster, you can always take them out of the dehydrator/oven and return the rest into the dehydrator/oven.
 If you’re planning on storing these corn chips for a long period of time, dehydrate them really well otherwise they’ll go bad in storage.

-Dehydrate, don’t bake – I tried dehydrating the corn chips (at 115° F) as well as baking them (at 300° F), but baking them didn’t work.
+I tried dehydrating the corn chips (at 115° F) as well as baking them (at 300° F), but baking didn’t work.
 The corn chips just brown too quickly to be baked.
 The highest temperature I was successful with was 145° F.

-Score – this is an optional step, but if you want break the chips into even pieces later on, don’t forget to score them.
+If you want break the chips into even pieces later on, don’t forget to score them.
 The best time for scoring the chips is after they have been in the dehydrator for about 4 hours.
 If you score them before then, the score lines might disappear.
 If you score them later, the chips might crack.
-So keep an eye on them.
 However, even if you forget to score the chips, you can always break them apart once they are dehydrated.

-Flip – if you’ve ever used a silicone mat, you probably know that it tends to prevent crisping.
-That’s why it’s essential to flip the entire “chip” once it holds its shape.
-(This will take about 6 hours).
-Then just peel the entire corn chip off the silpat/teflex sheet, remove the silpat/teflex sheet, and then put the “chip” directly onto the baking sheet/dehydrator tray.
+Also, as soon as the entire “chip” holds its shape (after about 6 hours), peel it off the silpat/teflex sheet, flip it remove the silpat/teflex sheet, and then put the “chip” directly onto the baking sheet/dehydrator tray.